claudiajaeger/recycling-prototype/README.md

 ```

 #### Could not import PIL-image error message
-If you are getting an internal server error when importing the trash image try this:
+If you are getting an internal server error when submitting the image in the front end application try this:
 ```
 pip install --upgrade tensorflow keras numpy pandas sklearn pillow
 ```